 Hot beverages such as hot chocolate, tea, coffee, or cup-a-soup can be helpful to drink upon arrival at your campsite to help warm yourself up.

-The bear cache to the right of our picnic table with the food bags hanging up on the pole prevented the bears from eating our food.
+The bear cache to the right of our picnic table, with the food bags hanging up on the pole, prevented the bears from eating our food.
 Sometimes, metal food lockers are provided.
 Both are wonderful options to protect food from bears.
-Make sure that your bags are waterproof, to prevent your food from getting soaked!
+Make sure that your bags are waterproof to prevent your food from getting soaked!
 We’ve seen flying squirrels attack our food bags before; ensure your food bags are durable!

-Goal to Complete Trail
+Goal to Complete the Trail

 It Will Clear Up

 Here is a picture of the next morning, once the clouds blew over the valley.
-Sometimes it’s important to be patient, as the gorgeous picture shows; the views can be absolutely breathtaking.
+Sometimes it’s important to be patient, as the gorgeous picture shows; the views can be breathtaking.
 The sun appeared to create new, even better views!
-In the second picture, my brother and I soaked it all in on the moss once the sun came out!
-It was fantastic to feel the warmth again, to take off our outer layers and sun tan for a quick duration.

 Animals

-When the sun starts shining, you might get a chance to see a marmot also sunbathing on rocks.
-Marmots are so cute and love to partake in photo shoots.
-We saw many marmots together taking turns getting their pictures taken.
 The pika, with a mouthful of leaves, also turned its head shyly to allow us to take its picture.
-We enjoyed watching these animals in their environment, keeping a safe distance from them of course, not to encroach on their territory.
+We enjoyed watching these animals in their environment, keeping a safe distance from them, of course, not to encroach on their territory.
 My mom, Scott and I spent at least thirty minutes taking pictures while observing them.

 Just know that after the rain comes fun opportunities for seeing wildlife.